Next Estonian parliamentary election: Conservative People's Party (EKRE)

 After the 2023 parliamentary election, EKRE's support originally skyrocketed due to being the largest opposition party against the incumbent government, yet soon declined as voters began to see Isamaa as a more moderate, fiscally competent and unshakably pro-Ukraine alternative to the government.

 A major split in the party took place after the 2024 European Parliament election, with several MPs being expelled from the party, and the party's sole MEP, Jaak Madison leaving the party.
 Those who departed EKRE accused the EKRE leadership of pro-Russian stances and called for a less aggressive communication style towards political opponents.
 Several of the politicians who left EKRE subsequently formed the 'Estonian Nationalists and Conservatives' party.

 Centre Party

 In September 2023 Mihhail Kõlvart, then-mayor of Tallinn, won the Centre Party's leadership election.
 His victory marked a significant change in the party's direction, choosing to focus more on its Russophone electoral base and shifting to socially conservative and economically syncretic positions, with the party becoming seen as one specifically of the niche Russian minority concentrated in the capital Tallinn and Ida-Viru County.
 As a result, in the following months the previous party leader Jüri Ratas and several other party members defected to other political forces, leaving Centre Party with one third of its initial parliamentary representation (down to only 6 MPs) and a weaker position in opinion polls.
+The party rebounded in polling together with a strong showing in the 2025 Estonian municipal elections, attributed by the return of Russophone voters to the party.